Interpretation of Results

 Other process measures are important but not as directly linked to outcomes.
 For example, process measures that are, in large part, under the control of the physician for diabetes care include HbA1c measures, rates of eye exams, and rates of foot exams.
 The physician can carry out the exams, but other factors, such as access to care, contribute to how much improvement can be made in the results.
 Many processes, including patient adherence to the appropriate regimen, must occur before reductions in diabetes complications (outcome) will occur.
 Therefore, process measures shown to lead to better outcomes are more indirect for diabetes care than for immunizations.

-Examples of process measures in the State Snapshots include providing pneumonia vaccinations to the elderly and prescribing aspirin to heart attack patients when they are discharged from the hospital.
+Examples of process measures in the State Snapshots include providing pneumonia vaccinations to the elderly and prescribing angiotensin converting enzyme (ACE) inhibitor or angiotensin receptor blocker (ARB) to heart failure patients when they are discharged from the hospital.